The Narcissist's Addiction to Fame and Celebrity

 But, if Trump is, as I suggested, a malignant narcissist, how could he possibly justify withdrawing from the race at this late stage, having promised so much to so many?
 Isn’t he emotionally invested in winning?

-used to re-establish ego-syntony (inner peace and self-acceptance).
+Rationalization is also used to re-establish ego-syntony (inner peace and

 Cognitive dissonance – the state of having simultaneous and equipotent but inconsistent thoughts, beliefs, or attitudes - usually provokes rationalization.
 It involves speech acts which amount to the devaluation of things and people very much desired or perceived positively but frustratingly out of one's reach and control or socially deemed unacceptable.
 In a famous fable, a fox, unable to snag the luscious grapes he covets, says: "these grapes are probably sour anyhow!"
 This is an example of cognitive dissonance in action.